Theories of humor: Incongruity theory

-Francis Hutcheson in Thoughts on Laughter (1725), used the term "contrast" rather than "incongruity," yet is generally credited with introducing the equivalent of incongruity theory.
+Francis Hutcheson in Thoughts on Laughter (1725), used the term "contrast" rather than "incongruity."
+But he can be credited with the earliest modern form of the incongruity theory, less expansive than the contemporary yet a foundation of it.
 Hutcheson emphasized shifts and relationships between ideas of the grand or serious versus the lowly, sensual and so on, marking the transition away from the superiority theory to what is known as incongruity.
 In this early version, incongruity was mostly a singular clash between two opposing ideas.
 It can be compared to Aristotle's notion of ugliness, but is much broader.
 After Hutcheson thus initiated the incongruity theory, later thinkers developed it.
 Now a dominant version states that humor is perceived in the realization of incongruity between a concept involved in a certain situation and the real objects thought to be in some relation to the concept.
 In that explanation, which is from philosopher Arthur Schopenhauer, he meant by a "concept," in most cases, a word.
 Hence, he was referring to the type of joke cited above.
 It is primarily due to Schopenhauer's fame that his expression on this topic is granted such prominence.

 Accordingly, such a version of this theory is not original to Schopenhauer, so much as to the Scottish poet James Beattie who wrote only fifty years after Hutcheson.
 Although not widely read today, historically, Beattie's presentation of the theory has, consequently, been very influential.
 He made the theory more universal, and instead of incongruity per se, emphasized its partial appropriateness by the idea of "assemblage."
 In turn, incongruity has been described as being resolved (i.e., by putting the objects in question into the real relation), and the incongruity theory is often called the incongruity-resolution theory (as well as incongruous juxtaposition).

 A famous version of the incongruity theory is that of Immanuel Kant, who claimed that the comic is "the sudden transformation of a strained expectation into nothing."
 Kant explained laughter at humor as a response to an "absurdity."
 We first expect the world.
 Still, that expectation is then disappointed or "disappears into nothing."
 Our response to humor consists of a "play with thoughts."
 According to Kant, humor must involve the element of surprise.
 It creates a sense of cognitive dissonance and builds up tension, which is a pleasurable relief or laughter.